floodnetwork/floodnetwork.github.io/index.markdown

 # Flood Network is no more

 Flood Network Ltd closed down in 2023.
 This site documents the Flood Network project and what we learned in the process.
+Maybe you can use this to build your own.

 Some of the code and designs will remain available here.

 ![View of a river in Calderdale](2017-04-11 11.08.08.jpg "Logo Title Text 1")